 Many courts today may provide resources or devote website pages to explaining the processing for establishing paternity in their jurisdiction.
 For example, the New York City Family Court provides an informative frequently asked questions page on paternity.
 You may find it helpful to look for similar resources in your area.

 Whether paternity is established voluntarily or involuntarily, it has several important legal consequences.

-- To access personal information about the known health risks and profiles of the paternal family
+- Has the right to access personal information about the known health risks and profiles (medical history) of the father's family

-- To sue for harm or death of the father that results in loss to the child
+- Has the ability to sue for harm or death of the father that results in a loss to the child

-A child for whom parentage has been established may also be eligible to receive workers' compensation benefits resulting from the father's death or other dependent-based governmental assistance.
+- Has the ability to receive workers' compensation benefits, resulting from the father's death or other dependent-based governmental assistance

 Fatherhood can be a very demanding and rewarding experience for most men.
 Establishing paternity is the first step in determining a father's legal rights and responsibilities towards their child.